-The best way to avoid becoming a victim of advance-fee fraud is common sense: if a proposition looks too good to be true it probably is a scam, particularly if you have never met the correspondent.
+The best way to avoid becoming a victim of advance-fee fraud is common sense: if a proposition looks too good to be true, it probably is a scam, particularly if you have never met the correspondent.
 You should carefully check and research any unsolicited business proposal before committing funds, providing goods or services, or undertaking travel.
 A good clue to a scam is the phone number given to the victim; legitimate businesses and offices provide fixed line numbers, while scams typically use only cellular (cell) phones.
 In Côte d’Ivoire, most cell phone numbers start with 04, 05, 06, 44, 45, 46, 48, 58, 60, 66, or 67.
-It is virtually impossible to recover money lost through these scams.
-For additional information, please consult the Department of State's brochure on international financial scams.
+Note that it is virtually impossible to recover money lost through these scams.
+For additional information, please consult the Department of State's page on international financial scams.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

 - Help you find appropriate medical care if you are the victim of violent crimes such as assault or rape.

 - Put you in contact with the appropriate police authorities, and if you want us to, contact family members or friends.